iceBear67/linguee/README.md

 [Text](./api/src/main/java/io/ib67/bukkit/chat/Text.java) solution which is alternative to Adventure API.

-Status: Beta (is going to be stable but needs more tests)

 ```java
 TextThemes.DEFAULT = TextThemes.worldguard; // set theme
 Text.of("**Welcome Back!** `{{papi:player_name}}`, You have *{{ mailcount }}* mails, ") // papi and your custom placeholders...